adebayomoses/Wazobia_Real_Estate_House_prediction/README.md

 ## Interpretation of Results:
 Intercept: The intercept value is 2,134,999.12. the intercept represents the predicted house price when all other features are zero.
-Location Coefficients: the impact of that location on the house price has Positive coefficients indicate that the house price tends to be higher in those location and the magnitude of the coefficient reflects the strength of the impact of the location on the house price.
+Location Coefficients: the impact of that location on the house price has Positive coefficients indicating that the house price tends to be higher in that location and the magnitude of the coefficient reflects the strength of the impact of the location on the house price.
-Title Coefficients: Each "title_" feature represents a specific title type (e.g, Townhouse, Terrace duplex, etc.).
+Title Coefficients: Each "title_" feature represents a specific title type (e.g., Townhouse, Terrace duplex, etc.).
 The Positive coefficients imply higher house prices for those title types.
 Bedroom, Bathroom, and Parking Space Coefficients: These coefficients represent the impact of the number of bedrooms, bathrooms, and parking spaces on the house price.
 The Positive coefficients indicate that an increase in the number of bedrooms, bathrooms, or parking spaces is associated with higher house prices.